submariner-io/enhancements/submariner/centralized-control-plane.md

  current design has these attributes:

 - Exported services are automatically reflected into all clusters in the ClusterSet;
-- Service are exported and imported using the same namespace and name; and
+- Service are exported and imported using the same namespace and name;
-- Service exports are managed from workload clusters.
+- Service exports are managed from workload clusters; and
+- Imported services, having the same namespaced name, are combined on import into one service.

 The above works well in an environment where clusters are used by a single administrative domain and services are commonly shared across all clusters.
  For example, when a company runs clusters as the runtime infrastructure and developers can deploy to any cluster for availability, redundancy, or geographic proximity.
+We would like to extend this model to support additional use cases.
+Extensions proposed are enhancement to the base MCS objects and concepts and allow their use in use cases that aren't well supported by the current MCS design.
+In order to minimize the changes to the base MCS specification, we also outline how a management layer can use the modified definitions to support more use cases as a layer atop MCS.

+### Use Cases

+We would like to support Multi-Cluster Services in the following additional use cases (see also Context section below.):

-However, it is less suited in a deployment model where clusters are owned and operated by different teams, each having independent control and configuration (see next section for elaboration).
+- **Separate administrative domains**: a deployment model where clusters are owned and operated by different teams, each having independent control and configuration.
- For those deployments, we would like to propose a different approach for Service management, that allows:
+- **Global load balancing**: allow a global load balancer to use services in different clusters.
+- **Non flat networks**: exported services are accessible via an ingress point, such as Ingress, NodePort, LoadBalancer, etc., and not directly using IP addresses of backing Pods.
+- **Centralized management plane**: service sharing is managed from a central location, in a controlled manner (i.e., only identified services in a catalog may be shared).
+- **Non-Kubernetes endpoints**: services may be running outside of Kubernetes (e.g., existing applications running on VMs or bare metals, and not naturally part of a Kubernetes Service).
+- **TBD**: migration of services, brownfield with existing names, attempting to coordinate use of namespaces across all clusters has overhead, merging infra after M&A, release of a new version of testing in the same or different NS, using the same or different name, etc.

+### High Level Changes and Relation to MCS API

 1. Independent service naming (i.e., allow use of different names in different clusters).
+  This could be done without changes to MCS specification by setting the target Service name and namespace as labels or annotations on the `ServiceImport` object.
+Alternately, we could extend the objects' `Spec` to explicitly support a different target service name and namespace.
+  Backward compatibility is provided by defaulting to the object namespace and name if the `Spec` does not define a different destination.
 1. Selective imports (i.e., import services into a subset of clusters in the ClusterSet).
+  This can be enabled as an overlay management plane on top of MCS and allows for Services to be imported into specific clusters only.
+Since the MCS specification does not dictate how `ServiceImport` objects are communicated in a cluster set, this could be done by the controller without changes to MCS objects.
 1. Centralized control over exporting and importing (i.e., defined in Broker, not workload clusters).
+This too can be an overlay atop MCS with a management plane creating the corresponding `ServiceExport` and `ServiceImport` objects in the respective clusters.

+The first aspect (name independence) makes `ServiceExport` and `ServiceImport` less useful as the abstraction in a central shared location.
+For example, since all imports are created in the Submariner broker namespace of the ClusterSet, Submariner resorts to tagging the destination namespace and name on the `ServiceImport` using labels and annotations.
+It might have been clearer to explicitly set those in `ServiceImport.Spec`, if MCS provided that.
+ Similarly, the assumption on name sameness has implication on `ServiceExport` (e.g., two completely independent cluster, owned and managed by different teams, must agree on using unique namespaces and/or names, lest their exports conflate when shared).

+It should be further noted that the MCS API specification (intentionally?) leaves the following aspects out of scope, and as a responsibility of some other controller components.

+- The mechanism to propagate Exports and Import from/to workload clusters.
+  A synchronization/distribution mechanism is required (e.g., Submariner's Lighthouse is one such example).
+The mechanism is implementation specific; and
+- Policy objects (e.g., how to declaratively define which exports to import where and with what local workload clusters attributes).
+These are similarly implementation specific.

+While all three (naming, synchronization and policies) could be considered as possible enhancements to the MCS API, it would be worthwhile to experiment with different approaches, such as the one defined here, before attempting to reach community consensus on MCS API changes.

-The design proposal attempts to achieve the above with minimal changes to workload clusters, especially with respect to data plane configuration.
-Ideally, the control plane changes proposed will be confined to the Broker cluster only.
+The design proposal attempts to achieve the above goals minimal changes to workload clusters, especially with respect to data plane configuration.
+Ideally, the control plane changes proposed will are extensions to MCS or implemented as a layer above MCS and confined to the Broker cluster only.

 ## Additional Background and Context